 Everything!
 Without his initiative and his generous funds, the RCMH would not exist.
 John D. Rockefeller, Jr. held a lease on a handsome property in midtown Manhattan.
 These were the times when the stock market crashed (1929) and when the world slumped into its worst-ever depression.
-The economy was weak, prospects dim – and the city’s plans to gentrify the neighborhood had been abandoned for good.
+The economy was weak, prospects dim – and the city’s plans to gentrify the neighbourhood had been abandoned for good.

 A palace for the people

 Despite New York being inundated with vacant rental space, Mr. Rockefeller would not be deterred.
-Instead, he courageously had a complex of buildings constructed that followed the highest standards of architecture and design.
+Instead, he had a complex of buildings constructed that followed the highest standards of architecture and design.
 He was convinced that commercial tenants would be attracted even during the severe lows of the prevailing depression.
 And he found himself strong partners: Rockefeller, the Radio Corporation of America and a Mr. ‘Roxy’ Rothafel joined forces and made their dream reality by creating a theatre ‘unmatched in the world’.